getbraincloud/braincloud-docs/docs/api/2_capi/productmanagement/sysupdateproduct.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-storeId | The store type - "itunes", "googlePlay", "amazon", "facebook" or "windows" receiptData | A JSON object with data in the format for the specified store
+itemId | The product item identifier. version | The product configuration version. productJson | The product details to update.
+Note: If itemId is included in the productJson, it is ignored.
+The itemId provided as a direct parameter takes priority.